Henry Sandham

-Henry "Hy" Sandham RCA (24 May 1842 – 21 June 1910) was a Canadian painter and illustrator.
+Henry Sandham RCA (24 May 1842 – 21 June 1910) was a Canadian painter and illustrator.
 He was the brother of author and numismatist Alfred Sandham.

 Biography

-Born in Montreal, Sandham decided at an early age to pursue an artistic career, and was employed in William Notman's photographic studio at the age of 14.
+Born in Montreal, Sandham decided at an early age to pursue an artistic career, and was employed in William Notman's photographic studio from 1864 when he was 14 years old.
 By 18, he was an assistant to Notman's partner John Arthur Fraser, who managed the studio's art department.
 As there was no art school in Montreal at the time, Sandham learned his craft from Fraser, as well as local artists Otto Reinhold Jacobi, Adolphe Vogt, and C. J. Way.
 When Fraser left Montreal in 1868 to open a Toronto branch of Notman and Fraser, Sandham became the new head of the art department.
-He became partners with Notman in 1877 and the studio was renamed Notman and Sandham.
-This partnership lasted until 1882.
+He became partners with Notman in 1877 and the studio was renamed Sandham & Notman from 1877 to 1882.

 The Notman studio was renowned for its composite photographs, consisting of carefully posed photographs of individuals mounted on painted backgrounds, a technique devised by Sandham.
 One particularly challenging composite, consisting of more than 300 separate people, won an award at the 1878 Exposition Universelle in Paris.

-In 1877, he began doing illustrations for Scribner’s Monthly, with his first piece accompanying an article by William George Beers.
+In 1877, he began doing illustrations for Scribner's Monthly, with his first piece accompanying an article by William George Beers.
 He then followed up with his own article in November 1878, and illustrations for a four-part series by George Monro Grant in 1880.
 All of these efforts led him to be named a charter member of the Royal Canadian Academy of Arts, founded in 1880.